Sesame Noodles with Chicken

 - Bring a large pot of water to a boil, add salt, then break spaghetti noodles in half and add to the boiling water.

-- Stir, let it come to a boil again, then cook until noodles are tender but still have a little bite, about 8-9 minutes.
+- Stir, let it come to a boil again, then cook until noodles are tender but still have a little bite, for us this was about 18 minutes for Fiber Gourmet Spaghetti but I would start checking sooner than that.

-- While pasta water is coming to a boil, grate enough fresh ginger to make 1 T, then combine with rice vinegar, soy sauce, vegetable oil, Chili Garlic Paste or Sriracha sauce, and sesame oil to make the flavorful chicken.
+- While pasta water is coming to a boil, combine unseasoned rice vinegar, soy sauce, peanut oil, Chili Garlic Paste, minced ginger, sesame oil, and Golden Monkfruit Sweetener to make the flavorful sauce.

-- While the noodles are cooking, chop the chicken into same-size pieces about 1/2 inch square, and slice green onions.
+- While the noodles are cooking, chop the chicken into same-size pieces about 1/2 inch square, and combine chicken with about 1/3 cup of the sauce mixture to let it soak up the flavor of the sauce.

-- Wash cilantro, spin dry or dry with paper towels, and chop enough to make 1/2 cup.
-(Just omit if you're not a cilantro fan.)
+- Wash cilantro, spin dry or dry with paper towels, and chop.
+Slice the green onions.
+(If you're not a cilantro fan I would just use a bit more sliced green onion.)

 - When noodles are cooked but still al dente, drain them into a colander placed in the sink.

-- Put noodles back into pan you cooked them in and add the diced chicken.
+- Put noodles back into pan you cooked them in and add the diced chicken that was marinating in the sauce.

-- Pour sauce mixture over chicken and noodles, then toss well enough that noodles and chicken are well-coated with the sauce mixture.
+- Pour the rest of the sauce mixture over chicken and noodles, then toss well enough that noodles and chicken are well-coated with the sauce mixture.

-- Add chopped green onions and chopped cilantro and toss just enough to combine.
+- Add chopped green onions (and chopped cilantro if using) and toss just enough to combine.

 Notes